-Created by Amy Cooper, the VajraPani Yoga Teacher Training curriculum provides a holistic understanding and view as an authentic foundation for yoga practice and teaching.
-Through this training we deepen our commitment and apply our studies, both inward and outward, in the spirit of serving others.
-VajraPani Yoga strives to integrate the physical health generating practices of Hatha Yoga with the virtues, values and inner growth underlying the Yogic and Buddhist view.
+VAJRAPANI YOGA was Created by Amy Cooper, and the Yoga Teacher Training curriculum provides a holistic and authentic foundation for yoga practice and teaching.
+VajraPani Yoga brings the focus of yoga training to the integration of the physical health generating practices of Hatha Yoga with the compassion and wisdom cultivated from the essential Yogic and Buddhist teachings.
+Through this training students deepen their commitment and apply their studies, both inward and outward, in the spirit of serving others.

-VajraPani is a Bodhisattva steadfastly true to the awakening mind/heart.
-According to specific Buddhist teachings, his wrathful appearance in paintings, sculptures, and writings is in a warrior pose, dancing wildly around flames depicting the transformative power of awakening, and holding the vajra, the thunderbolt scepter, representing truth and the power to cut through the darkness of delusion.
-For the yogi, the image of VajraPani symbolizes the fierce determination required to remove obstacles and rise above negativity.
+VajraPani is a Bodhisattva, a being true to the awakening mind/heart.
+According to specific Buddhist teachings, his wrathful appearance in paintings, sculptures, and writings is in a warrior pose, dancing wildly around flames depicting the transformative power of awakening, and holding the Vajra, the thunderbolt scepter, representing truth and the power to cut through the darkness of delusion.
+For the yogi, the image of VajraPani symbolizes the steadfast determination required to remove obstacles and rise above negativity.

 The intention of the VajraPani Yoga Teacher Training/Advanced Studies program is to provide a skillful training with emphasis on deepening one’s personal yoga practice as the source from which grows informed, creative teaching and lifelong learning, as well as to train each aspiring teacher/student to become an effective and authentic vehicle for the teachings of yoga.
 As a registered Yoga Alliance school, this training upholds the 200-hour standards intended to strengthen the integrity of a certified yoga teacher.